 Why does heat stroke occur?

-Next, to understand heat stroke, we need a brief overview on how a dog’s body regulates temperature.
-The canine body, just like the human body, is calibrated to function at a very specific temperature range.
+Heatstroke is a problem because the canine body, just like the human body, is calibrated to function at a very specific temperature range.
 A normal temperature for a dog is between 99 to 102.5 degrees Fahrenheit.
-It is controlled by a small part of the brain called the hypothalamus.
-Body temperature can be affected by both internal factors (bacterial and viral infections, for instance) and external factors (ambient temperature).
+A small part of the brain, the hypothalamus, is responsible for controlling the body temperature.

 When a dog has a fever, the hypothalamus has reset the normal body temperature to a higher point.
 That’s why cooling a dog with a fever doesn’t actually help the fever.
 If you cool a dog with a fever, you bring the temperature down below what the hypothalamus has set as normal, and shivering sets in.
 Shivering is a compensation method to produce heat and bring the body temperature back up to the “new” normal.